JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 !!! note
     Only one of the variables (`id` or `filters`) is required.
-Specifying both is allowed but somewhat redundant unless you want to assert that a vertex with the specified `id` exists *and* has specific entity properties.
+Specifying both is allowed but unnecessary unless you want to assert that a vertex with the specified `id` exists *and* has specific entity properties.

 ```graphql